 Master’s thesis on the interannual variability of the mixed layer depth in the Southern Ocean – I restarted working on that topic in October 2014 (Heuzé et al., 2015c).

 Before that, I did my classes préparatoires (crème de la crème of the French undergraduate studies) in maths and physics at Janson de Sailly, Paris (France).
 If you really want to know what I did even before 2006, contact me.

-Work Experience: at sea
+Work Experience: at sea and in the lab

 June – July 2017 – R/V Polarstern (Alfred Wegener Institute)

 SiPCA expedition (Survival of the Polar Cod in a changing Arctic), north of Svalbard

 C. Heuzé’s equipment was purchased with a grant awarded to C. Heuzé by the Olle Engkvist Stiftelse.

 Collected samples for tracer gas analysis, in collaboration with the GEOMAR

 August 2015 – I/S Oden (Swedish Polar Secretariat)